I’m excited about this post.

 For many, many years, I ran this site by essentially working for free to entertain my readers.
 Everything I posted was a dramatic incident post.
 Nothing was particularly useful for if you were visiting the place I was writing about.
 Every destination post had a focus, and that was me screwing up somehow.

 I was pulling those 90-hour weeks I mentioned above, writing many thousands of words, and not making any money from it.
+I was working the equivalent of two full-time jobs for free.

 I wrote only about what my regular readers wanted to read, which I thought were incidents.

-The problem was, 80% of my traffic was coming from Google, so most of my audience weren’t even regular readers.
+The problem was 80% of my traffic was coming from Google, so most of my audience weren’t even regular readers.
 They were people who were coming to a post about Phayao and finding an overly-dramatic story of how I struggled to walk down some steps at a temple.

 I think I have a good mix of posts now.
-I share an incidents once a month.
+I share an incident once a month.
 I still write about my travels in narrative form, but make sure to include advice on where to stay, where to eat, what to expect, and how to get around.

 Over the past year, I’ve taken even more steps to get this site feeling like a business.
 After years of being self-employed, Never Ending Footsteps is now a limited company.
 I have an accountant and a lawyer.
 A business plan.
-Accounting software to track my profit, rather than an excel spreadsheet that I’d only fill in whenever I had to file a tax return.
+Accounting software to track my profits, rather than an excel spreadsheet that I’d only fill in whenever I had to file a tax return.

 It feels good to be taking things seriously now.